-Patricia A. Wrixon, owner of The Salon at 10 Newbury, has over 25 years of experience in the beauty and hair related industries.
+Patricia A. Wrixon is founder of The Salon at 10 Newbury, a business specializing in several distinct segments in the beauty and hair industry since 1995.
+In her 30 years of experience in the hair replacement industry, Ms. Wrixon has built The Salon at 10 Newbury street into one of the most prestigious and highly respected salons and hair replacement centers in New England.
 After recognizing that there were limited hair replacement options available for women, Ms. Wrixon spoke with a number of oncologists and started a firm for women’s hair replacement for women having medical treatments and women with thinning hair.